IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 ## The Basics of Money

 Subsections:

 1. What is it?

      a.
 Money is something that serves as a medium of exchange, a means of payment, and a store of value.

 2. Where did it come from?

 3. How to identify?

-4. Why do we use it?

-Examples:

-Precious Metals
+     a.
+Different types:

+         ii.
 Bitcoin

+        iii.
 Paper Money

+         iv.
 Coins

+          v.
 Credit

+4. Why do we use it?

-How to Count Money?
+5. How to Count Money?

-Identify Bills & Coins

-Addition (Earning)

-Multiplication (Investing)

-Subtraction (Spending)

 How do we use Money?